 Arkansas Civil Court Records

 Arkansas civil court records consist of case records collected, created, or maintained by the clerk of court in relation to a civil court proceeding.
 It includes files, documents, data, and other materials.
+Interested members of the public may find Arkansas civil court records in the jurisdiction where the case was heard.

-Types of Cases heard by the Arkansas Civil Court
+Types of Cases Heard By the Arkansas Civil Court

 Arkansas civil courts preside over civil claims related to money or property damages.
 Each case involves a complaint filed by the plaintiff against the defendant.
 In the complaint, the plaintiff will state the reasons for the charge and the recovery fee for damages.
 The defendant will also respond in writing against the claim.
 Decisions in a civil court are accepted if at least nine of the jurors are in agreement.